StrangeGirlMurph/obsidian-wikipedia-search/README.md

 An [Obsidian.md](https://obsidian.md/) plugin to quickly search for Wikipedia articles and link them in your notes.

+*Don't worry about this project being "inactive".
+It's not inactive.
+It's done :)
+(at least until there aren't any new feature requests)*

 ## Key [Features](#features)

 - Linking Wikipedia articles in all languages.